-(1) Loan amounts, rates, and terms available in the marketplace; and

-The applicant must certify in writing on FSA-2001, FSA-2314, or FSA-2330 that the applicant is unable to obtain sufficient credit, with or without a guarantee, to finance the applicant's actual needs at reasonable rates and terms, taking into consideration prevailing private and cooperative rates and terms in the community in, or near, where the applicant resides for loans for similar purposes and periods of time.

-(2) Property interests, income, and significant non-essential assets.
+- (1) Loan amounts, rates, and terms available in the marketplace; and - --The applicant must certify in writing on FSA-2001 or FSA-2314 that the applicant is-- unable to obtain sufficient credit, with or without a guarantee, to finance the applicant's actual needs at reasonable rates and terms, taking into consideration prevailing private and cooperative rates and terms in the community in, or near, where the applicant resides for loans for similar purposes and periods of time. - (2) Property interests, income, and significant non-essential assets.